Dr Chee Khian Sim

-An optimiser/operational researcher with more than eight years of progressive experience in teaching fundamental mathematics and advanced operational research courses, and academic research experience in modelling, solving optimisation problems, with industrial experience in information technology.
+An optimiser/operational researcher with numerous years of experience in teaching fundamental mathematics and advanced operational research courses, and academic research experience in modelling, solving optimisation problems, with industrial experience in information technology.

 I am a senior lecturer with the School of Mathematics and Physics, and a member of the Centre for Operational Research and Logistics (CORL), at the University of Portsmouth.
 My main duties and responsibilities include teaching operational research course units, as well as research in optimisation/operational research.